-Meatballs are probably a gift from the Heavens—there are early recipes for meatballs are found in ancient Chinese, Arabic and Roman texts—and every culture seems to have their own version!
+Meatballs are probably a gift from the heavens—there are early recipes for meatballs are found in ancient Chinese, Arabic and Roman texts—and every culture seems to have their own version!
 Beef, pork, and veal are most popular, but they can be made with chicken, fish or even vegan.
-Let’s all rejoice on Mar.
-9 in honor of National Meatball Day.
+Let’s all rejoice on March 9 in honor of National Meatball Day.

 Why We Love National Meatball Day

 Every culture has its own meatball tradition